dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are needed in order for WPF localization APIs to work correctly.

-They are used by UI with an older localization of the UI.
+They are used by WPF localization APIs to track changes between the development and localization of the user interface (UI). <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties enable you to merge a newer version of the UI with an older localization of the UI.
 You add a <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> property by running `msbuild -t:updateuid RunDialog.csproj` in a command shell.
 This is the recommended method of adding <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties because manually adding them is typically time-consuming and less accurate.
 You can check that <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are correctly set by running `msbuild -t:checkuid RunDialog.csproj`.

-The UI is structured by using the <xref:System.Windows.Controls.Grid> control, which is a useful control for taking advantage of the automatic layout in UI elements that are positioned in each cell can adapt to increases and decreases in size during localization.
+The UI is structured by using the <xref:System.Windows.Controls.Grid> control, which is a useful control for taking advantage of the automatic layout in WPF.
+Note that the dialog box is split into three rows and five columns.
+Not one of the row and column definitions has a fixed size; hence, the UI elements that are positioned in each cell can adapt to increases and decreases in size during localization.

 [!code-xaml[GlobalizationRunDialog#GridColumnDef](~/samples/snippets/csharp/VS_Snippets_Wpf/GlobalizationRunDialog/CS/Window1.xaml#gridcolumndef)]